hellogriffalo/Divine-Careers/README.md

 Install Divine Careers using manifest URL: (https://raw.githubusercontent.com/hellogriffalo/Divine-Careers/master/module.json)

-While in World using WFRP4e game system, enable Forien's Armoury module
+While in World using WFRP4e game system, enable Divine Careers

+Marks of the Gods are now rollable tables, to use these the syntax in chat is /table <god>, example /table rhya will roll for Divine Marks of Rhya.

 ## Contents